 - 1 bunch of kale, washed, dried, and stems removed

-- 1 tbsp. coconut oil, melted (or any of your favourite oils!)
+- 1 tbsp. coconut oil, melted (or any of your favorite oils!)

 - Salt and pepper to taste (be sparse on the salt, trust me.)